bouvdog/CfNA/README.md

 strength of the fortifications.
 Most fortiifications and cities have two possible levels, but Cairo and Alexandria have three possible levels.
 Fortifications give beneifts to units in that hex.
 Cases
-25.1 Each level of Foritifcation gives an increasing defensive benefit to units in that hex (see T.E.C., Case 8.37)
+25.11 Each level of Foritifcation gives an increasing defensive benefit to units in that hex (see T.E.C., Case 8.37)
+25.12 Each major city on the game-map is a Level 2 fortification.
+Cairo and Alexandria are Level 3 fortifications.
+Villages are not fortifications.
+25.13 Constructed fortifications are either Level 1 or Level 2.
+Fortifications can never be constructed higher than Level 2, except in Cairo or Alexandria.